-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2014 and 2013 (Expressed in Canadian Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended December 31, 2017 and 2016 (Expressed in Canadian Dollars)

-15. CAPITAL MANAGEMENT
+14. CAPITAL MANAGEMENT

-The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of mineral properties.
+The Company manages its capital structure and makes adjustments based on the funds available to the Company, in order to support the acquisition, exploration and development of mineral properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The Company defines capital that it manages as shareholders equity, consisting of common shares, stock options and warrants.